HealthMesh/Fdatavalidation/README.md

 ## Future Work

 - Support for more expressive policy patterns and use cases
-- Integration and deployement within existing Data Space initiatives
+- Integration and deployement within existing Data Space components
 - Optimizations and user-framework interaction interfaces

 ## Contributing
 Guidelines for contributing to this project will be added soon.

-## License

-[License information to be added]